flyingcircusio/doc/src/guide/tutorial/index.rst

 At Flying Circus we use projects to describe that a set of resources (virtual machines) that belong together and have some common settings (like user permissions, firewalling, etc.).

-User accounts
+User Accounts
 -------------

 To access any virtual machine in the Flying Circus, you need a personal user account.
 This account will automatically synchronize over all your virtual machines.
 Accounts are free, so don't hesitate to create them as you need them!